 After you finish enjoy a snack in the shade and play a game of corn hole.
 This is great family fun and totally worth the drive from other parts of Maryland.

-- The two sunflower mazes are staggered in order to extend the sunflower happiness over more of the summer.
-The first maze opens in late June and the second maze typically opens about a month later.
+- The 2-3 sunflower mazes are staggered in order to extend the sunflower happiness over more of the summer.
+The first maze opens in late June and the second maze typically opens about a month later and so on.